Equable shape: Scaling and units

 Solving this yields that x = 4, so a 4 × 4 square is equable.

 Tangential polygons

 A tangential polygon is a polygon in which the sides are all tangent to a common circle.
-Every tangential polygon may be triangulated by drawing edges from the circle's center to the polygon's vertices, forming a collection of triangles that all have height equal to the circle's radius; it follows from this decomposition that the total area of a tangential polygon equals half the perimeter times the radius.
-Thus, a tangential polygon is equable if and only if its inradius is two.
-All triangles are tangential, so in particular the equable triangles are exactly the triangles with inradius two.
+Since a circle can be defined by any three non-colinear points, all triangles are necessarily tangential.
+Indeed, every tangential polygon may be triangulated by drawing edges from the circle's center to the polygon's vertices, forming a collection of triangles that all have height equal to the circle's radius; it follows from this decomposition that the total area of a tangential polygon equals half the perimeter times the radius.
+Thus, a tangential polygon is equable if and only if its inradius is exactly two.

 Integer dimensions

 Combining restrictions that a shape be equable and that its dimensions be integers is significantly more restrictive than either restriction on its own.
 For instance, there are infinitely many Pythagorean triples describing integer-sided right triangles, and there are infinitely many equable right triangles with non-integer sides; however, there are only two equable integer right triangles, with side lengths (5,12,13) and (6,8,10).

 More generally, the problem of finding all equable triangles with integer sides (that is, equable Heronian triangles) was considered by B. Yates in 1858.
 As W. A. Whitworth and D. Biddle proved in 1904, there are exactly three solutions, beyond the right triangles already listed, with sides (6,25,29), (7,15,20), and (9,10,17).

 The only equable rectangles with integer sides are the 4 × 4 square and the 3 × 6 rectangle.
 An integer rectangle is a special type of polyomino, and more generally there exist polyominoes with equal area and perimeter for any even integer area greater than or equal to 16.
 For smaller areas, the perimeter of a polyomino must exceed its area.